 Effective: November 10th 2019

-- When you sign up to get our newsletter or other messages from us;
+- When you sign up to receive promotional materials;

 - When you enter a competition run by the orchestra;